microsoft/qsharp-language/Approved/multidimensional-arrays.md

 As shown in Example 5 below, for each `Int` in an index tuple, the dimensionality (aka rank) of the array is reduced by one.
 That is, indexing a `'T[,]` by `(Range, Range)` returns a rank-2 array (`'T[,]`), while indexing by `(Int, Range)` or `(Range, Int)` returns an ordinary rank-1 array (`'T[]`).
 Just as with indices like `(Int, Int)` and `(Int, Int, Int)`, subscripts that return slices can also be used in copy-and-replace expressions, as shown in Example 6.
+When using `Range` values to index one or more axes in a multidimensional array, `...` is shorthand the `Range` value `0..1..(n - 1)` where `n` is the length of the axes being indexed.

+When used in `for` loops, multidimensional arrays iterate "on the left," yielding loop variables of one rank lower than the array being looped over, as shown in Example 7, below.

-To support multidimensional arrays, this proposal also suggests extending the `Microsoft.Quantum.Arrays` namespace with additional intrinsic library functions for creating, manipulating, and converting arrays of different dimensionality.
+Finally, to support multidimensional arrays, this proposal also suggests extending the `Microsoft.Quantum.Arrays` namespace with additional intrinsic library functions for creating, manipulating, and converting arrays of different dimensionality.
 For example, for two- and three-dimensional arrays (higher dimensions should follow in a similar fashion):

 - `function Transposed2<'T>(data : 'T[,]) : 'T[,]`